Comparison with Other Tools¶

 vs. django-auto-prefetch¶

-Strengths of django-auto-prefetch: - Zero developer effort after initial setup - Immediate performance improvement for ForeignKey N+1 - No reports to read or fixes to apply
+Strengths of django-auto-prefetch: - Zero developer effort after initial setup - Immediate performance improvement for ForeignKey/OneToOne N+1 - No reports to read or fixes to apply - Actively maintained (Adam Johnson), supports current Django and Python versions

-Where django-query-doctor adds value: - Visibility into what is happening (auto-prefetch is invisible) - Handles ManyToMany relationships (auto-prefetch does not) - Detects issues beyond N+1 (duplicates, missing indexes, etc.) - Does not modify query behavior (auto-prefetch changes JOINs globally) - Helps developers learn to write better querysets - Per-view control instead of global behavior change
+Where django-query-doctor adds value: - Visibility into what queries ran and why (auto-prefetch's mitigation happens silently) - Handles ManyToMany and reverse-FK relationships (auto-prefetch handles ForeignKey/OneToOne only) - Detects issues beyond N+1 (duplicates, missing indexes, fat SELECTs, etc.) - Per-view control instead of a global model-level behavior change - Helps developers learn to write better querysets, since it reports rather than silently mitigates

 When to Use What¶